Lenyn Sosa Preview, Player Props: White Sox vs. Tigers

-Lenyn Sosa -- batting .294 in his past 10 games -- will be in action for the Chicago White Sox versus the Detroit Tigers, with Reese Olson on the hill, on September 2 at 7:10 PM ET.
+Lenyn Sosa -- with a slugging percentage of .528 in his past 10 games, including three home runs -- will be in action for the Chicago White Sox versus the Detroit Tigers, with Reese Olson on the mound, on September 8 at 6:40 PM ET.

 Lenyn Sosa Game Info & Props vs. the Tigers